RyanAdalbert/s3parq/docs/contract.md

 Make sure that you are using DatasetContract and not Contract.
 Contract is a parent class DatasetContract inherits from and should not be used directly.

 Properties of DatasetContracts can be retrieved as attributes, e.g. {contract\_name}.parent

-## Using S3 with CORE
-The open-source library [s3parq](https://github.com/IntegriChain1/s3parq) is necessary to read/write dataset contracts to S3.
-The following functions are provided by s3parq. s3parq can easily be installed using [pip3](https://pypi.org/project/s3parq/).

 ### Writing to S3
 Invoke the `publish()` command to write to a given contract.
 Some things to know: